-In Section 2, we formally define three optimization problems related to unsupervised partitioning (Section 2.1), perceptual grouping or figure-ground discrimination (Section 2.2), and binary image restoration (Section 2.3).
-The mathematical relaxation of combinatorial problems of this class is the subject of Section 3.
+In Section 2, we formally define three optimization problems related to unsupervised partitioning (Section 2.1), perceptual grouping, or figure-ground discrimination (Section 2.2), and binary image restoration (Section 2.3).
+The mathematical relaxation of the corresponding combinatorial problem class is the subject of Section 3.
 We explain the derivation of a corresponding semidefinite program (Section 3.1), its feasibility (Section 3.2), related algorithms (Section 3.3), performance bounds (Section 3.4), and the superiority of convex relaxation to spectral relaxation (Section 3.5).
-We discuss numerical results for real scenes and ground-truth experiments in Section 4.
+In Section 4, we discuss numerical results for real scenes and ground-truth experiments.
 We conclude and indicate further work in Section 5.